TheCodeDaniel/flux/readme.md

 ### Android

+- ✅ **Unified build + deploy workflow** (one command does it all)
-- ✅ Build APK/AAB with flavors
+- ✅ Build AAB with flavors
 - ✅ Deploy to Google Play (internal/alpha/beta/production)
+- ✅ Interactive deployment confirmation
-- ✅ Automatic artifact detection
+- ✅ Animated build progress with live spinner
 - ✅ Multi-language release notes
-- ✅ Dry-run mode
+- ✅ Auto-parse build output for AAB path

 ### iOS (macOS only)

+- ✅ **Unified build + deploy workflow** (one command does it all)
 - ✅ Build IPA with flavors
 - ✅ Upload to App Store Connect
 - ✅ Automatic TestFlight submission
 - ✅ **Full production automation**: Version extraction → Assignment → Release notes → Submit for review
-- ✅ Interactive upload tool selection
+- ✅ Interactive deployment confirmation
+- ✅ Animated build progress with live spinner
 - ✅ Multi-locale What's New support

 ### Developer Tools